 So what are the factors that determine high-resolution CGI rendering?
 Before ordering a render, manufacturers and marketers need to know what render quality depends on and how professionals do high-res 3D visualizations.
-As a CGI studio with extensive experience in product rendering, we will tell you 5 key factors that provide high-resolution CGI rendering They are exactly what you need to expect from a professional 3D artist you hire and no less.
+As a 3D rendering company with extensive experience in product rendering, we will tell you 5 key factors that provide high-resolution CGI rendering They are exactly what you need to expect from a professional 3D artist you hire and no less.

 #1.
 Computer Capacities

 The resolution of CGI rendering directly depends on the power of the computer and its hardware — graphics card, central processor, RAM, etc. A weak computer just won’t handle a large and full-loaded scene with all the textures, reflections and shadows — it just freezes.
 Of course, not every freelancer has advanced hardware at home for a super quality 3D render.
 Therefore, they will either render a complex scene for ages or their computer will get buggy and stop working.